matthiaskoenig/pkdb/CURATION.md

 ```
 (pkdb_data) watch_study -s $STUDYFOLDER
 ```

+### Comments and descriptions
+The study and all sets allow to store additional annotions either in the form of `descriptions` or `comments`.
+Descriptions are quotations from the publication to substantiate and support the curated data.
+`comments` provide the possibility to store information from individual curators.
+Examples of comments are stating incorrect units, missing data or strange conversions of data.

 ## 3. Curation of groups
 The next step is the curation of the `group` information, i.e., which groups where studied.
 The information is stored in the `groupset` of the following form.